-The Alliance began accepting members from all professionals of the real estate starting October 2020.
-There are currently more than 1,400 active people on the organization’s Facebook group.
+The Alliance began accepting members from a wide range of professionals in the real estate and housing industries starting October 2020.
+There are currently more than 3,100 active people on the organization’s Facebook page.

-Founded as a non-profit corporation with a pending 501(c)6 filing, the Alliance is dedicated to enhancing the professional lives of our members while providing consumers with the proper resources to assist in buying, selling and enjoying their home.
+Founded as a Minnesota non-profit corporation, The Alliance received its 501(c)6 IRS approval on June 23, 2020.
+The Alliance is dedicated to enhancing the professional lives of our members while providing consumers with the proper resources to assist in buying, selling, and enjoying their home.

 The traditional colors of the rainbow typically represent the lesbian, gay and bisexual communities.
 Our logo includes blue and pink which represent the transgender community.
 The black and brown colors represent the Black community, Indigenous people and people of color (BIPOC).